-Contact Our Springfield Dental Office to Schedule an Exam
+Contact Our Springfield Dentist Office to Schedule an Exam!

 With the use of modern anesthesia, the treatment is not painful.

 Most pain and discomfort comes from needing a root canal.
 If the thought of having a root canal puts you on edge, just know that this treatment can end your tooth pain.
-Contact Ruggless Dental right away if you are experiencing bad tooth pain.
+Contact Ruggless Dental right away at (217) 787-0212 if you are experiencing bad tooth pain.